jess-disguise/notes/reactJS.md

 }

 function Child() {
-    // The click event on this button will bubble up to parent,
+    // The click event on this button will bubble up to the parent,
     // because there is no 'onClick' attribute defined
     return (
         <div className="modal">